XulbuX/Python/README.md

 ## SendToFriend
 These are **harmless** prank scripts (also as [executables](./Experiments/SendToFriend/executables)), that do all sorts of annoying things.
+Every script or executable has a exact description of what it does in the `README.md`, inside the corresponding repo.
 > [!CAUTION]
 > These scripts lead to actions on your PC that you may not want.
 > However, it is important to note that none of these scripts will cause damage to your PC or leave permanent changes on your PC.